Vegans of Ottawa – Savannah Greene

 In this series, we chat with vegans from around the region to find out what it’s like to be plant-based in Ottawa, discovering tips and tricks for living a like a local - vegan style.

 Ever had a lightbulb moment that was so powerful, you never looked back?
 That is exactly what happened almost three years ago to Savannah Greene, a Virginia, Ontario native now living in the Glebe.
+The Soylent report shows: 10% of U.S. adults identify as vegan and the numbers are growing here in Canada too.
 Hit by the solemn truth featured in a couple of incredible documentaries, she decided to give up animal products for good.
 We talked to her about animal rights, finding vegan friends and tasting the vegan goods that Ottawa has to offer.

 Ottawa Life: What inspired you to become a vegan?